 In the aftermath of 9/11, Judge Baker testified before the House and Senate Judiciary Committees on constitutional and policy issues associated with continuity of government.
 He also testified before the Continuity of Government Commission, a bipartisan study commission established by the American Enterprise Institute and the Brookings Institution.

 Judge Baker and his wife Margaret have five children, two of whom are active duty military officers.

 Career Law Clerk: Richard B. Rogers, J.D., Duke University School of Law.

 Term Law Clerk: Natalee Allenbaugh, J.D., George Washington University Law School

-Hiring Policies: For 2020–2021 and 2021–2022 term clerks, Judge Baker is currently accepting applications via OSCAR for two positions each year.
+Hiring Policies: For 2021–2022 term clerks, Judge Baker is currently accepting applications via OSCAR for two positions.
 Please submit a cover letter, résumé, law school transcript, legal writing sample, any non-legal writing sample that applicants may wish to provide (but a non-legal writing sample is not required), and contact information for three references.
 Applicants with a strong interest in international relations, economics, administrative law, and/or appellate practice are particularly encouraged to apply.
 A willingness to live in the New York City area is a plus but is not required; Judge Baker will consider highly-qualified applicants who wish to clerk remotely.
 Applicants interested in clerking remotely should so indicate in their cover letter.

 Interns: Judge Baker does not hire interns at this time.